Kyuuhachi/Aureole/README.md

 Factoria is a tool for managing the file archived used in the *Trails in the Sky* trilogy.
 It can extract, edit, and create archives from scratch.

+Factoria has been moved to its own repository, [Factoria](https://github.com/Aureole-Suite/Factoria).

 ## Substratum Access Passages — LB-ARK

 The Liberl Archive Redirection Kludge is a dll hook for the *Trails in the Sky*